Frank Johnson Goodnow

 Frank Johnson Goodnow (January 18, 1859 – November 15, 1939) was an American educator and legal scholar.
 He was the first president of the American Political Science Association.
+He was an elected member of both the American Academy of Arts and Sciences and the American Philosophical Society.

 Personal life

 He married Elizabeth Lyall (1861–1942) in 1886 and had 3 children: Isabel C. (Mrs. E. Kendall Gillett), David F. and Lois R. (Mrs. John V. A. MacMurray).

 Early life and education

 He was born in Brooklyn, New York.

 After private schooling he graduated from Amherst College (AB) in 1879 and from Columbia Law School (LLB) in 1882.
 At Columbia, in addition to such subjects essential for admission to the Bar, he took courses in public law and jurisprudence offered in the recently organized School of Political Science.
 Late in 1882 he was offered a position in the School of Political Science on the condition that he prepare himself with a year of study abroad.
 He studied at the Ecole Libre des Sciences Politiques in Paris and at the University of Berlin.